tock/book/src/policies.md

     );
     ```

-2. We need to add the policy to our board object by making sure the types match.
-   Edit the main board struct to the new policy:
+3. Now we need to configure the process loading mechanism to use this policy for
+   each app.

     ```rust
-    struct Platform {
-    	...
-        fault_policy: &'static trusted_fault_policy::RestartTrustedAppsFaultPolicy,
-    }
-    ```

-3. Now we need to configure the `KernelResources` struct to use the policy.

-    ```rust
-    impl KernelResources<...> for Platform {
-        ...
-        type ProcessFaultPolicy = trusted_fault_policy::RestartTrustedAppsFaultPolicy;
-        fn process_fault_policy(&self) -> &Self::ProcessFaultPolicy {
-            &self.fault_policy
-        }
-    }
+    kernel::process::load_processes(
+        board_kernel,
+        chip,
+        flash,
+        memory,
+        &mut PROCESSES,
+        fault_policy, // this is where we provide our chosen policy &process_management_capability,
+    )
     ```

 4. Now we can compile the updated kernel and flash it to the board: